The Marijuana Control, Legalization and Revenue Act of 2016

 (C) The provision of reliable records, accounts, and reports of transactions, operations, and events, including reports to the commission.

-(8) Provide for the adoption and use of internal audits, whether by qualified internal auditors or by certified public accountants.
+(8) Provide for the adoption and use of internal audits.

 (9) Require periodic financial reports from each cannabis business.